 AmeriCorps NCCC Team Leader

-Team Leaders provide experience and leadership to teams of AmeriCorps NCCC members as they work to strengthen communities.
-Team Leaders coordinate the activities of 8-12 corps members per team, ages 18-24, in service projects that generally last 6-8 weeks in the areas of natural and other disasters, infrastructure improvement, environmental stewardship and conservation, energy conservation, and urban and rural development.
+Team Leaders provide experience and leadership to teams of AmeriCorps NCCC and FEMA Corps members as they work to strengthen communities.
+Team Leaders coordinate the activities of 8-12 corps members per team, ages 18-24, in service projects that generally last 6-8 weeks.

 AmeriCorps NCCC seeks applicants who are experienced supervisors with prior service experience in communities, schools, the Peace Corps, AmeriCorps, youth corps programs, or the U.S. military, and who have demonstrated leadership experience.
 Applicants must be at least 18 years old; a U.S. citizen, U.S. national or lawful permanent resident alien; and have a valid U.S. driver's license.